Omega 3 in Wild Salmon: The Neuro-nutrient Connection

 Alzheimer’s Disease is classified as a neurodegenerative disease, characterized by “amyloid plaques, neurofibrillary tangles, and dystrophic neuritis”.
 Also, several brain regions had low levels of DHA, as well as other low-level phospholipids.

 Healthline reported that most health organizations agree that 250–500 mg of combined EPA and DHA is enough for adults to maintain overall health.
 High amounts of omega-3 fats from fatty fish, algae, and several high-fat plant foods.
 The site also mentioned that it helps reduce metabolic syndrome symptoms, helps treat lupus, rheumatoid arthritis, ulcerative colitis, Crohn’s disease, and psoriasis.

 Omega 3 Conclusion

-In reviewing epidemiological and treatments studies that analyzed deficiency of omega 3 and mood disorders, I think it is safe to say that omega 3 plays an important role in the development and thinking brain.
-My research was conducted between the years 2002 to 2011.
+In reviewing epidemiological and treatment studies that analyzed deficiency of omega 3 and mood disorders, I think it is safe to say that this neuro-nutrient plays an important role in the development and thinking brain.
 The latest and more in-depth research shows that omega 3 has neuroprotective properties and can help with neurodegenerative and neurological disorders.
-Clinical trails on EPAs show benefits in mood disorders.
-Alzheimer’s disease has focused on DHA and is the most important omega 3 in the brain.
+Clinical trials on EPAs show benefits in mood disorders.
+Alzheimer’s disease has focused on DHA and is the most important nutrient in the brain.
 DHA is vital to neural membranes.
 EPA, DPA, and DHA can produce enzyme derived anti-inflammatory mediators and aid with brain health and repair.

 Frontiers in Aging Neuroscience 7:52.
-Article: Long-chain omega-3 fatty acids and the brain: a review of the independent and shared effects of EPA, DPA and DHA
+Long-chain omega-3 fatty acids and the brain: a review of the independent and shared effects of EPA, DPA, and DHA